JohnCronk79/Sonarr/performance-results/automatic-search-cache/README.md

 - Removes obsolete cache entries after a successful import, with a one-hour expiry as a fallback[^2]
 - Adds settings to change the polling rate and cache size
 - Added a section in System | Status which shows how the cache is performing, API calls saved, cache misses and estimated time saved
+- All metrics in the status page also have a tooltip that explains what that metric is used for

 Stock means: